osegbotonie/enterprise-m365-administration-lab/docs/09-conditional-access-architecture.md

           Block
 ```

-Blocking legacy authentication can reduce exposure to authentication methods that do not support modern security protections.
+Blocking legacy authentication reduces exposure to authentication methods that cannot adequately support modern security controls.

+Before enforcement, the organization should identify:

+* Legacy applications.
+* Devices.
+* Services.
+* Business processes.

-Before enforcement, the organization should identify any legitimate business applications or services that may still depend on legacy authentication.
+that may still depend on legacy authentication.

-Any exceptions should be documented, reviewed, and minimized.
+Any required exception should be:

+* Documented.
+* Business-justified.
+* Limited in scope.
+* Regularly reviewed.
+* Removed when no longer required.

+The preferred approach should be to modernize the dependency rather than maintain a permanent exception.

 ---

-# 8. Policy: Risk-Based Access
+## 8. Policy: Risk-Based Access

-The organization should use available identity and sign-in risk signals to make more informed access decisions.
+Where the appropriate Microsoft Entra capabilities and licensing are available, the organization should use identity and sign-in risk signals to make more informed access decisions.

 ### Example